Best Mattresses for Hip Pain 2026

 Cooling

-“Some types of hip pain may be caused by inflammation or swelling in the circulatory system,” explained Swain.
+“Some types of hip pain may be caused by inflammation or swelling in the circulatory system,” explained Heather Swain, a doctor of physical therapy who specializes in pain and owns Ally Total Physical Therapy in Toledo, Ohio.
 In those cases, a cooler mattress may help.
-We used a heat gun to measure how hot each mattress was before and after lying on it, and had testers note how it felt to them.
+We used a heat gun to measure the temperature of each mattress before and after lying on it, and had testers note how it felt to them.

 Sleep positions and hip pain

-If you have hip pain coming from the back and sleep in that position, you want extra support there.
+- Back Sleepers: If you have hip pain from sleeping on your back, you want extra support there.
 Placing a pillow under your knees can help to round your back out and keep your spine straight.

-Sleeping on your stomach puts your back in an extended position.
-You can try to even this with a thin pillow or no pillow under your head, or by adding a pillow or folded towel under your hips.
+- Stomach Sleepers: Sleeping on your stomach puts your back in an extended position.
+You can even this out with a thin pillow or no pillow under your head, or by adding a pillow or a folded towel under your hips.

 Whether you’re dealing with arthritis, bursitis, injury, or other causes of hip pain, trying to achieve comfortable sleep can be a challenge.
-To reduce sleep disruptions from hip pain and improve your sleep quality, consider the following strategies:
+To reduce sleep disruptions from hip pain and improve your sleep quality, try the following tips:

 - Gentle stretching before bed: Lightly stretching tight muscles, including the quadriceps, hip flexors, or hamstrings, can provide you with tension relief and improve your flexibility and joint health.10